Real Estate Drone Photography: A Complete Guide to How Much Drone Pilots Make, the Best Drones to Use, and How to Find Clients in Real Estate

 Real estate drone photography is one of the most popular ways for drone pilots to break into making money with a drone.

 One of the most common real estate drone photography work scenarios is when a realtor hires a freelance drone pilot to take aerial photographs and/or video of a property.
 These aerial shots can help make a property more appealing to potential buyers, especially if it’s a bigger house or piece of land.

-In addition to aerial photographs and video, work in real estate drone photography can include capturing enough visual data to create a 3D or orthomosaic map of a property.
+In addition to aerial photographs and video, work in real estate drone photography can include capturing enough visual data to create a 3D model with drone photogrammetry or orthomosaic map of a property.
 Potential buyers can use these maps to familiarize themselves with it as they consider making a purchase.

 Here are some of the most common types of properties drone pilots are hired to photograph:

 - Residential real estate.
 Homes, housing developments, and communities

 - Commercial real estate.
 Malls, shopping centers, business complexes, golf courses, hotels, and hotel facilities

 - Large areas of land.
 Big estates, golf courses, ranches, and farms